 Pierre Hauser is a long-time philanthropic activist.
 In 1991, he and his wife, Abigail Disney, founded the Daphne Foundation, which is a private family foundation that works to end poverty in New York City.
 Pierre has been very hands-on at Daphne, even to the extent of serving as its executive director off and an through the years.
-While he is still centrally involved in his family foundation, Pierre wanted to round out his philanthropic experience by working with North Star Fund, which is a community foundation.
-Says Pierre, "My family has been a proud donor to North Star for several years, along with many New Yorkers.
-Now I'm taking the next step and taking an active leadership role by serving on its board of directors."
+While he is still centrally involved in his family foundation, Pierre wanted to round outhis philanthropic experience by working with North Star Fund.
+Says Pierre, “My family has been a proud donor to North Star for several years, along with many New Yorkers.
+Now I’m taking the next step by serving on its board of directors.”

 Pierre is an accomplished, award-winning writer.
 His published work includes several history books for young adult readers, including a history on undocumented immigrants and two works on late 19th and early 20th century African-American history.
-Recently, Pierre has concentrated on writing fiction.
-Since 2005, he has had 11 stories published.
+Since 2005, he has had numerous stories published.

 Pierre sees a similarity between what it takes to write creatively and what it takes to do innovative grantmaking.